onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: God & Religion
 ██████████████████████████████████████████████████████████████████

+> "The point is that if the love object is divine perfection, then one’s own self is elevated by joining one’s destiny to it." - [Ernest Becker](https://www.goodreads.com/quotes/1310418-the-point-is-that-if-the-love-object-is-divine)

 > "It wasn't God who introduced us to morality; rather, it was the other way around.
 God was put into place to help us live the way we felt we ought to." - [Frans de Waal](https://www.azquotes.com/quote/1377025)